 Ryan White Act: Federal legislation first authorized in 1990 that created Ryan White HIV/AIDS Program which provides a comprehensive system of care that includes primary medical care and essential support services for people living with HIV who are uninsured or underinsured.

-Staff: An individual who directly provides Ryan White services, oversees the provision of Ryan White services, or perform administrative functions for Ryan White services.
+Staff: An individual who directly provides Ryan White, EHE, and/or HOPWA funded services, oversees the provision of services, or perform administrative functions for services.
 This may include paid employees, subcontractors, volunteers, or interns.